Assisted dying

 Terminally Ill Adults (End of Life) Bill (UK Parliament)

-This Bill follows Lord Falconer’s Assisted Dying for Terminally Ill Adults Bill, introduced in the House of Lords in July 2024.
+If enacted, the Terminally Ill Adults (End of Life) Bill will give terminally ill people in England and Wales the right to choose to end their life.
+The Bill follows Lord Falconer’s Assisted Dying for Terminally Ill Adults Bill, that was introduced in the House of Lords in July 2024.

-Whilst we do not take a position on the ethical and philosophical basis of assisted dying, we believe it is essential that these concerns are addressed.
+While we do not take a position on the ethical and philosophical basis of assisted dying, we believe it is critical that appropriate safeguarding measures are incorporated.

-To this end, we have produced a detailed briefing that proposes a series of amendments seeking to address these concerns.
-We urge Committee Members to consider these amendments when scrutinising the Terminally Ill Adults (End of Life) Bill.
+To this end, we have produced a detailed briefing that proposes a series of amendments to help achieve this.

 You can read our briefing here.